davidmiheev/Indra/README.md

 ## Usage
 Just run: ```./run.sh``` and enjoy with generated pictures.
-You can also change ```N_ITER``` parameter in files and regenerating pictures
+You can also change ```N_ITER``` parameter in files and regenerate pictures

 ## References
-For more information about math behind these pictures see book:
+For more information about math behind these pictures see the following book:

 * **Mumford, David; Series, Caroline; Wright, David (2002), Indra's pearls, Cambridge University Press**